Should you hire for humility?

 In spite of the long and rich history in philosophy and theology, humility has for a long time been a highly underrated and overlooked topic within organizational research.
-Luckily, this has in more recent years changed and humility has become a popular topic within research and by practitioners an individual characteristic recognized as highly valuable for both employees and leaders.
+Luckily, this has in more recent years changed.
+Humility has become a popular topic within research and by practitioners an individual characteristic recognized as highly valuable for both employees and leaders.

-However, things have changed within both these areas.
-First, the rise of the alternative personality model (the HEXACO model; Ashton & Lee, 2007), proposing a sixth factor emphasizing humility and other related traits, has made it more accessible for research to specifically look at humility as a personality trait in relation to workplace related outcomes.
-This line of research has identified a long list of positive workplace outcomes related to humility as well as negative outcomes related to the lack of humility.
+Firstly, the rise of the HEXACO personality model (Ashton & Lee, 2007) was a break-through.
+The model proposes a sixth factor emphasizing humility and other related traits.
+It has made it more accessible for research to specifically look at humility as a personality trait in relation to workplace-related outcomes.
+This line of research has identified a long list of positive workplace outcomes related to humility.
+And, as if that wasn’t enough, it has also managed to predict negative outcomes related to the lack of humility.

 What is Humility

-- willingness to obtain an accurate view of oneself and other people,
+- Willingness to obtain an accurate view of oneself and other people,

-- appreciation for others’ strengths and contributions,
+- Appreciation for others’ strengths and contributions,

-- and having a low self-focus.
+- Having a low self-focus.

 Clearly, nothing in this definition indicates insecurity or low self-worth, but arguably the complete opposite.
-Humility should be seen as a sign of strength in that these individuals are secure enough in themselves to admit limitations and failures, recognize others’ contributions and competence and lift others towards success.
+Humility should be seen as a sign of strength in that these individuals are secure enough in themselves to admit limitations and failures, recognize others’ contributions and competence, and lift others towards success.

 Things you can expect to see in a humble employee

-- Self-awareness: Humble individuals are willing to obtain an accurate self-awareness.
+- Self-awareness: Humble individuals are willing to obtain accurate self-awareness.
 This is of course highly valuable across situations as having an accurate self-awareness enables the individual to develop and grow.